MieszkoGulinski/kulki-text-mode/js-prototype/README.md

 - we use global variables for the game state, and for the temporary arrays

 To install the dependencies, run `npm install`, to run the game, run `node kulki-textmode-prototype.mjs` (`mjs`, so that we can use `import`, because `inquirer` is not compatible with `require`).

+## Acknowledgements

+Large part of the code was written by GitHub Copilot.